4 ways brands win with a unified approach to public relations

 When AI is a core piece of your solution, you can analyze consumer behaviors, indicators, and messaging performance over time.
 By pulling together this kind of historical detail, you can gain insight into the specific elements of your communications that have worked and which haven’t.
 These can be leading indicators to help you better predict the impact of your messages in the future.
 Brands that can leverage AI in this way have far more control over brand reputation than their competitors.

 As the only Unified-CXM platform, Sprinklr understands the difference a single view of PR and marketing can make for your brand and for your customers.
-With Media Monitoring & Analytics — part of Sprinklr Modern Research — your brand can track trends, benchmark against competitors, and follow top journalists, leading publications, and breaking stories across traditional news outlets and more than 30 digital media channels in a single platform.
+With Media Monitoring & Analytics — part of Sprinklr Insights — your brand can track trends, benchmark against competitors, and follow top journalists, leading publications, and breaking stories across traditional news outlets and more than 30 digital media channels in a single platform.

 Media Monitoring & Analytics uses AI-based crisis detection and alerts you when your company or products are mentioned by top publications, so you can take a proactive approach to protecting and nurturing your reputation.
 Media Monitoring pairs with Social Listening for a comprehensive view of the conversations that will define your brand and enrich the relationships you have with your customers.